splunk/public-o11y-docs/get-started/education-resources.rst

 There are many resources available to help you learn more about Splunk Observability Cloud or connect with other observabilty practitioners.

+Splunk Education offers free and paid course offerings for all aspects of Splunk Observability Cloud.
+For a complete list of current courses, see :new-page:`Splunk Observability Cloud course offerings <https://www.splunk.com/en_us/training/course-catalog.html?sort=Newest&filters=filterGroup4SplunkObservabilityCloud%2CfilterGroup4SplunkSyntheticMonitoring%2CfilterGroup4SplunkInfrastructureMonitoring%2CfilterGroup4SplunkITSI%2CfilterGroup4SplunkAPM%2CfilterGroup4SplunkOnCall%2CfilterGroup4SplunkRUM%2CfilterGroup4SplunkLogObserver%2CfilterGroup4SplunkInsights>`.

+There are a number of free self-paced courses available that provide a look at various parts of Splunk Observability Cloud.

 .. list-table::
   :header-rows: 1